-Method
+Method Method

-Secondary
+Primary Secondary

-ETCO 2 (Non-waveform device)
+ETCO 2 (Waveform capnography) ETCO 2 (Non-waveform device)

 Visualization

 Ausculation

 Chest rise

 Esophageal detection device

 An intubation attempt is defined as insertion of the laryngoscope blade into the mouth for the purposes of intubation.

 Cardiac/ Circula.
 Confirmation of orotracheal intubation must use ETCO2 (Waveform capnography).
 If waveform capnography is not available or not working then at least 3 secondary methods must be used.
 Additional secondary ETT placement confirmation devices may be authorized by the local medical director.